 · Write and file grievances.

-· Negotiate with management.
+· Will be part of the negotiating team and will work with their contract organizer.
 This can range from informal talks with supervisors to arbitration hearings, formal contract bargaining, and labor/management committee assignments.

 · Maintain files and records.
 (We know it’s boring, but it’s really important.)